FACTBOX-Countries mandate COVID tests for China travellers | Business

 FACTBOX-Countries mandate COVID tests for China travellers

+GREECE Air travellers to Greece from China must show they have tested negative for COVID-19 48 hours before arrival, a new requirement that will be announced shortly, two government officials said on Thursday.
 SOUTH KOREA South Korea will require travellers from China, Macau and Hong Kong to provide negative COVID test results before departure, health authorities said.
-QATAR Qatar will require travellers arriving from China from Jan.
-3 to provide a negative COVID-19 test result taken within 48 hours of departure, state news agency QNA said.

 Authorities around the world are imposing or considering curbs on travellers from China as COVID-19 cases there surged following its relaxation of "zero-COVID" rules.
 China has rejected criticism of its COVID data.